python-elective-kea/spring2023/docs/_sources/exam.rst.txt

 At your exam you should demonstrate to wich extend you fullfill the learning goals of this elective.
 This you should do through demonstrating your knowlege, skills and competencies within these topics.

-Topics will be listed here later this semester.

         * Data Structures & functions
         * Pythonic OOP
         * Generators, Decorators & Context Managers